Delineo-Disease-Modeling/Simulation/README.md

 Modules you will probably have to install (if you receive any error messages, install what it says is missing) flask, flask_cors, numpy, pandas, pyyaml, requests

+USE CELL DATA: Hopkins DNS is giving us issues at the moment, so we cannot use Hopkins WiFi to run the simulation.
+For this reason, please use cell data when running the simulation for the time being.

 To run a simulation:

 ```bash